How to Prepare for the U.S. Citizenship Test and Interview

 Writing Vocabulary Flash Cards

 Easy-to-use flash cards containing vocabulary words to help study for the English writing portion of the test.

 Reading Test Vocabulary List

-USCIS will also administer a civics test in English (to test your knowledge and understanding of U.S. history and government) unless you are exempt.
-Even if you're exempt from the English test, you will need to take the civics test in the language of your choice or qualify for a waiver.
+You will also take a civics test to evaluate your knowledge and understanding of U.S. history and government.
+Unless you qualify for a language accommodation, USCIS will administer the test in English.
+Even if you're exempt from the English test, you will need to take the civics test in the language of your choice or qualify for an N-648 waiver.